royalboe/demo-express-app/README.md

 ## How to run

-- Create a data folder in the root of the project
+- Create a .env file from the env file [example](./.env.example) and input the parameters
-- Run npm ci
+- Install dependencies with npm ci
-- Visit localhost:3000 on your broswer.
+- Run with npm start